Captain Marika Kato

 - Lethal Chef: When she was a pirate, she didn't cook that well.
 Misa recalls her food and gets shivers from the memories.

 - Reasonable Authority Figure: Ririka doesn't seem to impede the decisions Marika makes throughout the series, and in fact is rather supportive of her goals.

-- Retired Badass: When the show begins, she's working as an air traffic controller, having retired a long time ago from piracy.
+- Retired Badass: By the time Marika becomes a pirate, she's working as an air traffic controller, having retired a long time ago from piracy.
 In the anime's Grand Cross arc, she joins Ironbeard's crew, and proves she still has her old skills.

 - Supreme Chef: To the point that her cooking is a regular subject of the series' Food Porn moments.